lowlevel-1989/baseAngular/README.md

 	bower install
 #USAGE
 ##GULP COMMANDS
 gulp debug: find bug in the project. gulp dist:  Build and optimize the current project, ready for deployment.
 This includes linting as well as image, script, stylesheet and HTML optimization and minification. gulp server: This outputs an IP address you can use to locally test and another that can be used on devices connected to your network. gulp clean: Delete folder dist from the project.
 ##ESTRUCTURE

+'''
+├── app
+│   ├── app.module.js
+│   ├── app.routes.js
+│   ├── components
+│   │   └── empty
+│   └── shared
+│       └── uploadFile
+│           ├── uploadFileDirective.js
+│           └── uploadFileService.js
+├── assets
+│   ├── css
+│   │   └── empty
+│   ├── fonts
+│   │   └── empty
+│   ├── img
+│   │   └── loading.gif
+│   ├── libs
+│   └── stylus
+│       └── A-settings.styl
+├── bower.json
+├── gulpfile.js
+├── index.html
+├── package.json
+└── README.md
+'''

 #LEGAL